 As explained earlier in this document, the controller uses the StreamChannel RPC for session management as well as Packet I/O. In fact, before a controller becomes able to do Packet I/O or program any forwarding entry (via Write RPC), it needs to start a controller session and become a "master".
 To do so, the controller first opens a bidirectional stream channel to the server via StreamChannel for each device and sends a StreamMessageRequest message.
 The controller populates the MasterArbitrationUpdate field in this message using its role_id and election_id and the device_id of the device, as explained in detail in the Master-Slave Arbitration and Controller Replication section.
-For any given (device_id, role_id), the controller with the highest election_id is the master and the rest are slaves.
+For any given (device_id, role_id), the P4Runtime server keeps track of the highest election_id that it has ever received.
+If a controller's election_id is equal to the highest election_id that the server has ever received, that controller is the master.
+All other controllers are slaves.
+Note that it is possible that all controllers are slaves, and that there is no master.
+There can be at most one master, because for any given (device_id, role_id), each connected controller has a unique election_id.